Is a Financial Tsunami Building up?

 of income) is far lesser than the outflow.
 Majority of my friends and

 acquaintances have either stopped their SIPs or redeemed their Mutual Funds.
+I read that last 2 months have been

 the worst for the MF industry because of incessant redemptions and negligible